95348953489345893524897/pvprepo/information/movement.md

       - Notes: <br/>
         - You shouldn't be touching any movement keys while you do this, because more than likely they'll just mess up your timing/direction.<br/>
           - An exception is when you are curving the strafe away from walls with keys like W and S.<br/>
-        - You can do sidehops while standing, but it's much harder.<br/>
+        - You can do sidehops while standing, but it's much harder.
-    - How do to Standing Sidehop:<br/>
+  ## Standing Sidehop:
       1. Start a crouching sidehop<br/>
       2. Once you reach around 2000 velocity (8-10 hops), crouch jump<br/>
         - Crouch jump by releasing crouch mid-air, then pressing crouch + space at the same time <br/>